Creating a Rental Property LLC in Ohio

 Step 2: Designate a statutory agent

-An Ohio statutory agent, or registered agent, is essential for your LLC, acting as the receiver of legal documents and some government correspondence on behalf of your business.
+An Ohio statutory agent, or registered agent (For more information, please see our what is a registered agent page), is essential for your LLC, acting as the receiver of legal documents and some government correspondence on behalf of your business.
 In Ohio, your statutory agent must have a physical address within the state.
 You may appoint an individual within the company, including yourself, or hire a professional service.
 Ensuring your agent is reliable and always available during business hours is critical for maintaining good standing with the state.

 Step 3: File your Articles of Organization